mlundine/ShorelineSandbox/README.md

 # Road Map

-1. Generate synthetic timeseries matrices that mimic satellite shoreline data.
+Part 1:

+Make a bunch of synthetic timeseries with known processes input.

+See how much noise and data gaps we can add until any meaning is lost.

+Part 2:

+Similarly, make a bunch of synthetic timeseries with known processes input

-2. See how much noise and data gaps we can add until we can't decompose the signal properly.
-Determine best practices for timeseries interpolation.
+See how much noise and data gaps we can add until an ML model fails at producing accurate predictions.

-3. Train data-driven models to forecast the synthetic timeseries.
-See what causes this to succeed/fail.

-4. Use what we learn and apply to actual satellite shoreline timeseries data.
+Part 3:

+Look at actual satellite-derived shoreline data and see where on the spectrum it falls.
+Try to identify necessary areas to improve.

+Part 4:

+Can we reproduce Cosmos-Coast through machine learning?